As the Supreme Court considers Roe v. Wade, a look at how abortion became legal

 Abortion did not become illegal in most states until the mid to late 1800s.
 But by the 1960s, abortion, like childbirth, had become a safe procedure when performed by a doctor, and women were entering the workforce in ever larger numbers.

-At the time, young women at the time could see the perils for themselves.
-Anyone who lived in a college dormitory back then, might well have seen one or more women carried out of the dorm hemorrhaging from a botched illegal abortion.
+At the time, young women could see the perils for themselves.
+Anyone who lived in a college dormitory back then might well have seen one or more women carried out of the dorm hemorrhaging from a botched illegal abortion.

 George Frampton clerked for Justice Harry Blackmun the year that his boss authored Roe v.
-Wade, and he remembers that until Roe "those abortions had to be obtained undercover if you had a sympathetic doctor" and were "wealthy enough."
-But most abortions were illegal and mainly took place "in backrooms by abortion quacks," using "crude tools," and "no hygiene."
+Wade, and he remembers that until Roe, "those abortions had to be obtained undercover if you had a sympathetic doctor" and you were "wealthy enough."
+But most abortions were illegal and mainly took place "in backrooms by abortion quacks" using "crude tools" and "no hygiene."

 The result, says Frampton, was that by the mid-1960s, a reform movement had begun, aimed at decriminalizing abortion and treating it more like other medical procedures.
-Driving the reform movement were doctors, who were concerned about the effect illegal abortions were having on women's health.
-Soon, the American Law Institute--a highly respected groups of lawyers, judges and scholars--published a model abortion reform law supported by major medical groups, including the American Medical Association.
+Driving the reform movement were doctors, who were concerned about the effect that illegal abortions were having on women's health.
+Soon, the American Law Institute — a highly respected group of lawyers, judges and scholars — published a model abortion reform law supported by major medical groups, including the American Medical Association.

 Many states then began to loosen their abortion restrictions.
-Four states legalized abortion, and a dozen or so adopted some form of the model law, which permitted abortion in cases of rape, incest, fetal abnormality and to save the life or health of the mother.
+Four states legalized abortion, and a dozen or so adopted some form of the model law, which permitted abortion in cases of rape, incest and fetal abnormality, as well as to save the life or health of the mother.

 That framework has remained in place ever since, with the court repeatedly upholding that standard.
-In 1992 it reiterated the framework yet again, though it said that states could enact some limited restrictions--for example, a 24-hour waiting period--as long as the restriction didn't impose an "undue burden" on a woman's right to abortion.
+In 1992, it reiterated the framework yet again, though it said that states could enact some limited restrictions — for example, a 24-hour waiting period — as long as the restrictions didn't impose an "undue burden" on a woman's right to abortion.

 Frampton says that the court established the viability framework because of the medical consensus that a fetus could not survive outside the womb until the last trimester.
 He explains that "the justices thought that this was going to dispose of the constitutional issues about abortion forever."